lmc2179/lmc2179.github.io/drafts/poisson.md

 plt.plot(test_rates, coverage_rates, marker='o')`
 ```

+# Also, a normal estimate

 compare also: Normal-based estimate

+# going from here

-afterwards: Rates based on binomial, or perhaps a more interesting function
+afterwards: Rates based on binomial, or perhaps a more interesting function. convert raw product into other discrete products (Binomial) or yield base on average per unit.

-conditional poisson: poisson regression
+conditional means: poisson regression